sboots/vote-yes-yukon-website-2025/content/_index.md

 date: '2025-09-19T22:34:25-07:00'
 draft: false
 title: 'Vote YES Yukon'
-description: "Alongside the next Yukon territorial election, say YES to ranked voting.
+description: "On November 3rd, say YES to ranked voting.
 It’s simple.
 It makes more voices count."
 toc: true
 sidebar:
     hide: true
 ---

-<p class="homepage-subheading hx:font-medium" style="padding-left: 1.5rem;">Alongside the next Yukon territorial election, say <span class="hx:font-semibold">YES</span> to ranked voting.</p>
+<p class="homepage-subheading hx:font-medium" style="padding-left: 1.5rem;">On November 3<sup>rd</sup>, say <span class="hx:font-semibold">YES</span> to ranked voting.</p>

 <p class="homepage-subheading hx:font-medium" style="padding-left: 1.5rem; padding-top: 0;margin-top: 0.5rem;">It’s simple.
 It makes more voices count.</p>

 ## What’s happening?

-Yukoners will be asked whether to switch to ranked voting or to keep first‑past‑the‑post on a territorial plebiscite held alongside the next territorial election.
+Yukoners will be asked whether to switch to ranked voting or to keep first‑past‑the‑post on a territorial plebiscite, which will take place along with the next Yukon territorial election on November 3<sup>rd</sup>, 2025.
 Ranked voting lets you mark candidates 1, 2, 3.
 It [reflects more voices](https://sboots.ca/2025/08/20/in-support-of-the-yukon-electoral-reform-plebiscite/#what-s-happening) and reduces wasted votes.

 **If you want ranked voting, vote yes!** If you want to stick with first-past-the-post, vote no.